caltemose/chadzilla2013/source/index.html.md

 If you want to connect, check my [contact page](/contact) for ways to find me online.

-[My old site still exists here](/site/) if you want to see some photos or read our travel blog from our 2009 off-year in Europe.
+My previous site still exists [here](/site/) if you want to read our [travel blog from our 2009 off-year in Europe](/site/travelog/) or see some of the [food highlights](/site/travelog/travelmeals) from that trip.